 Show Enthusiasm - It is important for your student to be able to share their sojourn with you!
 Encourage them to show pictures, tell stories, and help them keep the experience alive.

 Resolve Course Approvals - If your student took any courses abroad which were not pre-approved by Creighton, remind them to e-mail the Global Programs Coordinator (firstname.lastname@example.org) to finalize approvals and avoid a delay in posting their grades.

 Transcripts - Avoid opening transcripts that come from your student's host institution; these must be sent unopened to the Global Engagement Office for processing if they were mistakenly sent to your child.

 Should I assist my son or daughter with pre-departure preparations?

 The best way to assist your son or daughter with pre-departure preparations is to become informed.
 Do some reading and research about the host country.
 Learn about the culture, current events, and health matters.
 Be sure to browse the U.S. Department of State's website and the Center for Disease Control website for information regarding foreign entry requirements and travel health information.
 Encourage your son/daughter to take personal responsibility for their upcoming experience.
 He/she will need this sense of responsibility and independence while abroad, so there is no better time to start than now!
 Let your son/daughter contact the program provider if he/she has questions and be sure to make him/her responsible for any routine program matters including packing, making travel arrangements, submitting forms, and other logistical responsibilities.

 How do I find out what immunizations/vaccinations are required?

-Immunization information can be found online at The Center for Disease Control?s website.
-Students may also check with Creighton Student Health or a family physician for additional information.
+Immunization information can be found online at The Center for Disease Control website.
+Students are also required to schedule a travel consultation with Creighton Student Health or their home provider before departure.